 THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING, AT NO ADDITIONAL COST TO YOU, I EARN FROM QUALIFYING PURCHASES.
 AFFILIATE LINKS ARE MARKED WITH #ad.
 "I" IN THIS CASE MEANS THE OWNER OF FILMDAFT.COM.
 PLEASE READ THE FULL DISCLOSURE FOR MORE INFO.

-YouTube is one of the most popular social media platforms out there with tonnes of new video content and live videos being uploaded and shown as live broadcasts each day.
+YouTube is one of the most popular social media platforms, with tons of new video content and live videos being uploaded and shown as live broadcasts daily.

 Sharing YouTube videos is simple when you want to share them with friends on Facebook or Twitter.

-But when you want to share your videos from your YouTube channel to Instagram stories or as an IGTV video, you’ll quickly run into some problems.
+But you’ll quickly encounter some problems when you want to share your videos from your YouTube channel to Instagram stories or as an IGTV video.

-In this blog post, I share a quick guide with different methods on how to share YouTube content to your Instagram account so your followers can see them.
+In this blog post, I share a quick guide with different methods to share YouTube content to your Instagram account so your followers can see them.

 I’ll also share an alternative way that you can utilize your Instagram followers to drive traffic to your YouTube channel.